Documentation and implementation notes.

 - jwat-common: General purpose classes including specialized streams, binary->string encoding and common arc/warc http-response/payload code.

-- jwat-gzip: GZip reader/validator/writer, including input/output streams for data.
+- jwat-gzip: GZip input-stream/entry reader/validator/writer, including input/output streams for data.

 - jwat-arc: Contains Arc reader/validator/writer specific classes.